 IDEA includes a section called Procedural Safeguards.
 These safeguards are designed to protect the rights of parents and their child, and provide a way to resolve disputes.
 The right to participate in meetings is one of the most important protections.

-What meetings are parents allowed to participate in?
+What meetings do parents participate in?

 Parents have the right to participate in meetings with respect to